chamoji/chamoji.github.io/_posts/2015-02-10-Xrd-Calculations.md

 Interesting.

-So at any given frame in a match you want exactly 1 input out of the 288 possible (excluding taunt).
+So if you are truly aiming for only 1 input out of the 288 possible (excluding taunt).
-So that probability is 1/288 = ~0.35%
+1/288 = ~0.35%

 But, this isn't the whole story.
 In a match the dynamics of the fight change which inputs you actually want to come out.
 In other words, which inputs actually result in some action differs over time.